bonfire-networks/iconify_ex/README.md

 end
 ```

-You need to fetch the latest [iconify icon sets](https://github.com/iconify/icon-sets) by running:
+You then need to fetch the latest [iconify icon sets](https://github.com/iconify/icon-sets) by running:
 ```bash
 cd deps/iconify_ex/assets && yarn
 ```